hmeiland/linuxaad/design.md

  - home directory
  - shell

+For a more complete description of the passwd struct see https://man7.org/linux/man-pages/man5/passwd.5.html.

 # Pluggable Authentication Mechanism

 The Plugable Authentication Mechanism (PAM) is a framework where new sessions can verify authentication and authorization of users.